-We’ve often said that to start a online store with Printful, all you need is a design.
+We’ve often said that to start an online store with Printful, all you need is a design.
 We (together with existing ecommerce platforms) take care of the rest.

 But what if you can’t even make a design?!

-Photoshop and Illustrator are expensive programs, not to mention not everyone is blessed with an eye for design, of time to acquire the skills necessary to make those designs.
-Besides, ain’t no one got time for that!
+Photoshop and Illustrator are expensive programs, not to mention not everyone is blessed with an eye for design or with time to acquire the necessary skills to make those designs.

-With all of the available tools at our fingertips, it’s inexcusable to write yourself off as a potential apparel store owner just because of the itsy-bitsy fact that you might not have those design resources available.
-Here’s we’ll outline a few ways to go about getting a design ready when you have zero design skills, be that creating your own, or finding a designer to hire to make your t-shirt.
+With all of the available tools at our fingertips, it’s inexcusable to write yourself off as a potential apparel store owner just because of the itsy-bitsy fact that you might not have design resources available.
+In this blog post, we’ll outline a few ways how you can find a t-shirt graphic designer to create designs for you.

-Here’s a list of resources that you can take advantage to get your hands on a talented individual who has the skills (and programs!) necessary to turn your vision into a tangible print file that you can use on Printful to make your own store.
+Here’s a list of resources that you can use to find and hire a talented designer who has the skills to turn your vision into a tangible product.

-The help you’re looking for may not take very long to find – the talented and professional designers at Printful Design Services will be happy to help you overcome your design-related obstacles.
+The help you’re looking for may not take very long to find – the talented and professional in-house graphic designers at Printful will be happy to help you overcome your design-related obstacles.

 They can create and adjust print files not only for Printful, but other print platforms as well.
 On top of that, the team can redesign your logo, design a completely new graphic based on your ideas, or create a unique piece of art that can be digitized and made a part of your design.

-If you’re looking for a winning design among many, then you can consider 99designs.
-The idea is that you describe the idea you’re going for, and set the amount that you’re willing to pay for that particular job.
+If you have a t-shirt design idea but can’t create it yourself, then consider 99designs.
+You describe the idea you’re going for and set the amount that you’re willing to pay for that particular job.

 Designers will then submit their versions of the design, and in the end, you’ll be able to choose your favorite from the pool of designs.
 Keep in mind, the amount of designs and quality of designs depends on the amount of money you offer for that particular assignment.